MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/universal-packages.md

 ## Prerequisites

-1. Download [this private build](https://1drv.ms/u/s!AuzH567rcbHhv5JLiqDK0Csb1LT80g) of the Azure DevOps Services CLI and install it.
+1. Download and install the latest [build](/cli/vsts/overview?view=vsts-cli-latest) of the Azure DevOps Services CLI and install it.
 2. Using the onboarding instructions you were emailed, let us know your Azure DevOps Services organization name; this is how we'll enable the preview for your organization.

 ## Prepare files for publishing